PhD candidate at Utrecht University

 I’m a historian of early modern Netherlandish art with a focus on drawing and painting technique.

-I graduated from University of Groningen’s research master in Arts & Cultural Studies (Art History track) in 2020.
+In 2020 I graduated cum laude from University of Groningen’s research master in Arts & Cultural Studies (Art History track).
 I am currently working as a PhD Candidate at Utrecht University within the ERC-funded project DURARE (Dynamics of the Durable: A History of Making Things Last in the Visual and Decorative Arts).

-My research interests include drawing, anatomy and corporeality in art, the teaching and learning of artistic technique, as well as the influence of social aspects like class, gender and age on artistic practices.
-My research previously centered on the drawing albums from 1696 of Hendrick van Beaumont, a previously unknown draughtsman (publication TBA).
+My research interests include drawing, anatomy and corporeality in art, the teaching and learning of technique, as well as the influence of social aspects like class, gender and age on artistic practices.
+My research previously centered on the drawing albums from 1696 of Hendrick van Beaumont (1687-1707), a previously unknown draughtsman (publication TBA).

 Illustration: Gesina ter Borch.
 De Overwinning van de Schilderkunst over de Dood.
 Watercolor on paper, 1660.
 Copyright: Rijksmuseum Amsterdam

 Life is short, art endures?
 Practicing painting and permanence in the long seventeenth century.

 In an allegorical watercolor from 1660 Gesina ter Borch (1631-1690) depicted herself as the personification of Painting.
 Time and Death lie defeated below her feet.
 But on this watercolor sheet, the figure of Painting is depicted as working on an easel painting, presumably in oils.
 Were some artistic techniques thought to be more permanent than others?
 And how did the working practices of seventeenth-century painters relate to contemporary ideas about artworks and durability?